Sourabh7iwari/Mission-Control-Doctrine-AI/README.md

+* will try to automate the backend setup soon with single or minimuml command *
 # 🪖 Control Room : Doctrine Ai

 A comprehensive platform for analyzing military doctrines using AI-powered knowledge bases, with capabilities for document ingestion, semantic search, and strategic analysis.